dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 No we will use the following command:

  > dcache pool create /srv/dcache/pool-1 pool1 dCacheDomain
+ result
+> Created a pool in /srv/dcache/pool-1.
+The pool was added to dCacheDomain in file:/etc/dcache/layouts/mylayout.conf.

 Now if we open  `/etc/dcache/layouts/mylayout.conf` file, it should be updated to have